What sort of information do you hold about me?

 Cookies can also be used to remember changes made to text size, fonts and other parts of web pages.
 They may be used to provide services you ask for such as playing a video or adding a comment on a blog.
 The information these cookies collect may not reveal the person’s identity and they cannot track browsing activity on other websites.

 Targeting cookies collect information about browsing habits to make advertising more relevant to you and your interests.
 They are also used to limit the number of times an advertisement is seen and to measure the effectiveness of the advertising campaign.

 We may use cookie information collected from our website and apps to select who we display advertisements to on third party websites, including social media sites.

 Behavioural advertising and online privacy

-A guide to behavioural advertising and online privacy has been produced by the internet advertising industry which can be found at www.youronlinechoices.eu.
-The guide contains an explanation of the IAB's self-regulatory scheme to allow you greater control of the advertising you see.
+The guide contains an explanation of the Internet Advertising Bureaux's self-regulatory scheme to allow you greater control of the advertising you see.

 Using browser settings to manage cookies